phishinga/Simple-Vulnerable-Web-App-SQLi/README.md

 pip install flask pyodbc jinja2
 ```

-In addition to the above dependencies, you will also need to have a SQL Server instance to connect to, and a database with tables that match the SQL queries used in the application.
+- In addition to the above dependencies, you will also need to have a SQL Server instance to connect to, and a database with tables that match the SQL queries used in the application.

-Finally, the application runs on port 5000 by default, so you will need to ensure that this port is open and available on your machine.
+- Also, the application runs on port 5000 by default, so you will need to ensure that this port is open and available on your machine.
+- Finally, if you want to understand the code check out this: https://auth0.com/blog/developing-restful-apis-with-python-and-flask/

 ## Variables